 Continuity and consistency are the underlying motivations for these types.
-A savvy ‘creator’ will be able to tap into this motivation to help drive through necessary change.
+A savvy ‘creator’ can tap into this motivation to help drive through new ideas.

-Invite them to a creative thinking session so they can see the value creativity in business brings.
+Invite them to a creative thinking session so they can see the benefit of your new ideas.

-Show how you’re adding to a long-term business and brand story that will keep the wheels of the business turning into the future.
+Show how your idea adds to a long-term business and brand story which enhances the future growth of the business.

-Highlight how NOT pushing through with marketing innovation threatens the future of the company.
+Highlight how NOT doing marketing innovation threatens the future of the business.

 Those are motivating and scary words to anyone coasting though the business.

-But persuasive creators can use that motivation to build support for the change they want to deliver.
+But persuasive creators can use that fear of creativity to motivate coasters to stop coasting.

 So what’s our point?